AnithaAnnem/Snaatak-/README.md

 ##  Testing the Staging Environment

 Once the application is deployed to the staging environment, you want to test it to ensure that everything is working as expected.
 This can be both automated tests (unit, integration) or manual tests.

 ### Tasks in this stage:
-- **Automated Testing**: Running unit tests, integration tests, or end-to-end tests in staging.

-- **Health Checks**: Ensuring that the application is up and running and accessible via the correct ports.
+#### **Automated Testing**

+These are pre-written tests that automatically check whether parts of your application work correctly.
+There are different types:

+- **Unit tests**: Check individual components or functions.
+- **Integration tests**: Verify that different parts of the system work together.
+- **End-to-end tests**: Simulate real user behavior to ensure the entire system functions as expected.

+#### Health Checks

+These are simple checks to confirm that the application is up, running, and reachable.
+For example, the system might check if a web service is responding on a specific port or if a database connection can be established.

+#### Smoke Tests

-- **Smoke Tests**: These are simple checks to confirm that the basic functionality of the app is working, like checking if the homepage loads.
+These are basic tests to ensure that the core functions of the app work right after deployment.
+For instance, checking that the homepage loads, login works, or a key API responds correctly.
+It’s a quick way to catch major issues before deeper testing.